Dezota/DremioDSforRedash/README.md

 For more details and documentation on Dremio go to their [website](https://www.dremio.com/).

 ### Install the Driver into Redash.io
-#### Set this if your base url is different than the default hostname
+#### Run this for an existing instance if you aren't using our custom Docker image
 ```
 wget -O - https://raw.githubusercontent.com/Dezota/DremioDSforRedash/master/install_ubuntu.sh | bash
 ```